GoosiferIO/zooberry/content/knowledgebase/zooberry/using-zooberry/how-to-install-mods.md

 Drop your `.z2f` files into any one of the folders denoted by a four-digit number.

-## Installing Zoos and Maps

-Zoos and maps are essentially save files and will go into the save folder.
-Open up a File Explorer on Windows and enter the following line into the address bar:

-`%appdata%`

-This will convert into a proper file-system address that will have several folders named after applications installed on your computer.
-From here, go to the following path:

-`Microsoft Games > Zoo Tycoon 2 > Default Profile > Saved`

-This is where you will drop your `.z2f` save file.

 # Questions?

 ZooBerry doesn't have a discussion community of its own.
 Join our [Discord](https://discord.gg/ATqFYVsjkc).